6.6. Natural Language Processing#

 Hide code cell content

-If you want to visualize the text column in your pandas DataFrame in 2D, you first need to clean, encode, and reduce the dimension of your text, which could be time-consuming.
+To visualize text data in 2D, typically, you need to clean, encode, and reduce the dimensions of your text, which can be tedious.
+Texthero simplifies this process into just two lines of code.

 import pandas as pd